cmnemoi/cmnemoi/README.md

 * Cleaned and analyzed a dataset with 340,000+ rows to remove outliers and noise from data with normalization
 * Created new variables based on ride duration and destinations
 * Built the web application using Streamlit
+* Quality "CI" pipeline with git hooks and Github Actions (lint with Ruff, test with Pytest)

 ## [Lyrics Explorer](https://github.com/cmmm976/LyricsExplorator)